openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 *********

-You can embed a Google calendar in your course so that learners see the calendar in the courseware.
+You can embed a Google calendar in your course so that learners see the calendar in the course body.
 You can use a Google calendar to share quiz dates, office hours, or other schedules of interest to learners.
 For example:

 .. image:: ../../../shared/images/google-calendar.png
-  :alt: A Google calendar in courseware.
+  :alt: A Google calendar in the course body.

 *******************************************
 Embedding a Google Calendar in Your Course